nfotinakes/trichopedia/docs/about/peru.md

 ## Taxonomy
 ---
-T. Peruvianus has been renamed to Echinopsis peruviana.
+T. peruvianus has been renamed to Echinopsis peruviana.
 Within the hobby most still refer to it as T. peruvianus, and this site will use that classification.